-Finding it hard to get eggs and toilet paper?
+Lines, food shortages and powdered eggs.
 The coronavirus crisis recalls the early days of the State of Israel, when a policy of austerity was put in place

 During the first full decade of the state’s existence, the Israeli government installed an economic policy of austerity – tzena.
 However, when used today, the term usually refers only to the first few years during which the policy was implemented, when its influence was extremely noticeable.
 Although the policy included economic measures in many different fields, the most memorable aspect today was the rationing of food.
 Prices of food products were regulated and monitored, and citizens were allowed to purchase only limited amounts of food, which they received in exchange for coupons.